flaviocopes/vuehandbook/11-vue-methods/index.md

 Methods can accept parameters.

-In this case you just pass the parameter in the template, and you
+In this case, you just pass the parameter in the template, and you

 ```html
 <template>